DjBurtReynolds/LearningProcess/README.md

 # LearningProcess
-All the files I've accumulated while learning python programming
+In this repository you'll find all the files I've accumulated in learning the Python language.
+Use this as a guide for my progress as well as some rough notes on the different aspects of python